NuTyX/packages-x86_64/README.md

  It should shows all the packages available.

-#### 11. If you want to build the 'kde5' collection from the sources
+#### 11. If you want to build the 'kde5' collection from the sources:

     # bash scripts/kde5 -a

-#### 12. If you want to build the 'kde5-extra' collection from the sources, add the proper lines in top of the cards.conf file like this:
+#### 12. If you want to build the 'kde5-extra' collection from the sources:

-    dir /houaphan/kde5-extra
-    dir /houaphan/kde

- then you are ready to compile the 'kde5-extra' collection

     # cd /root/kde5
     # bash scripts/kde5-extra -s